Observation of tunable discrete time crystalline phases: Details of the mean-field model

 Using the zeroth order solutions in Eq.~(\ref{eq:x1}) and Eq.~(\ref{eq:y1}) and equating the coefficients of $\exp(i\omega t)$ equal to zero, to remove the secular terms, in differential equations for $x_1$ and $x_2$, we get the evolution of the real and the imaginary parts of the amplitudes, given by,

 where, $a_r$ and $b_r$ are real parts of $a$ and $b$ respectively. $a_i$ and $b_i$ are the imaginary parts of $a$ and $b$ respectively.

 Till now, we have discussed the theoretical model and corresponding equations of motion.
-Using the multiple timescales analysis, we find the first order differential equations for real and imaginary parts of amplitudes in equations~(\ref{eq:dar_dt})-(\ref{eq:dbi_dt}).
-We are now all set to study the dynamics of the system in four dimensional phase space via linear stability analysis.
-In Fig.~\ref{fixed_points}, we show various dynamical phases of the system in two dimensional planes at different sets of parameter values.
+Using the multiple timescales analysis, we find the first order differential equations for real and imaginary parts of amplitudes in equations~(\ref{eq:dar_dt})-(\ref{eq:dbi_dt}), which forms the basis to study the dynamics of the system in four dimensional phase space via linear stability analysis(see Fixed point analysis of appendix in main text).

-\textbf{Non crystalline phase:} In Fig.~\ref{fixed_points}A and Fig.~\ref{fixed_points}B, we show the fixed points in $a_r$-$b_r$ space corresponding to the non crystalline phase of the system.
-In both the cases, origin in is the stable fixed point.
-As in Fig.~\ref{fixed_points}A, there exists only one fixed point at origin which is stable, therefore any initial condition will end up at this point and there will be no amplification and it corresponds to the non crystalline phase.
-In Fig.~\ref{fixed_points}B also, origin is stable fixed point and the other fixed point are far away from it therefore in small amplitude regime it corresponds to the noncrystalline phase.

-\textbf{Subharmonic:} In Fig.~\ref{fixed_points}C and Fig.~\ref{fixed_points}D, we depict the fixed points in $a_r$-$b_r$ space corresponding to the subharmonic phase of the system.
-In this case, origin becomes unstable fixed point along with other stable fixed points.
-Fixed point diagram for subharmonic phase in Fig.~\ref{fixed_points}C have four other fixed points (other than zero) in which two (in blue) correspond to the stable and two (in black) correspond to the unstable one.
-However, the subharmonic phase in Fig.~\ref{fixed_points}D have eight other fixed points (other than zero) in which four (in blue) corresponds to the stable and four (in black) corresponds to the unstable one.

-\textbf{Anharmonic:} Fig. \ref{fixed_points}E and Fig.~\ref{fixed_points}F depict the fixed points in $a_r$-$b_r$ space corresponding to the anharmonic phase of the system.
-In the anharmonic phase, the unstable origin is enclosed by a limit cycle.
-Limit cycle is symmetrically placed around the origin.
-Fixed point diagram for anharmonic phase in Fig. \ref{fixed_points}E have only one unstable fixed point (origin) and a limit cycle enclosing it.
-Whereas fixed point diagram for anharmonic phase in Fig. \ref{fixed_points}F not only have one unstable fixed point (origin) and a limit cycle enclosing it but also there are four other fixed points in which two (in black) are unstable and other two (in blue) are stable.

-\textbf{Biharmonic:} Fig. \ref{fixed_points}G represents the fixed points diagram in $a_r$-$b_r$ space corresponding to the biharmonic phase of the system.
-In the anharmonic phase, the unstable origin is enclosed by two limit cycles.
-In this case, limit cycles are not symmetrically placed around the origin.

-The biharmonic phase can be characterized in two ways.
-Firstly, in the biharmonic phase one finds the appearance of a peak in the spectrum at the central frequency $\omega$ (Fig. \ref{biharmonic_2d}).
-Secondly, in the quadrature space, as we tune the parameters to move from the anharmonic to biharmonic phase, one finds that the corresponding limit cycle breaks the reflection symmetry about the origin.
-Consequently, there are two limit cycle solutions to the perturbative equation connected by the transformation $(a_r, a_i, b_r, b_i)\xrightarrow{}(-a_r, -a_i, -b_r, -b_i)$ (See Fig. \ref{fixed_points}G).
-This also has the implication that mean position of the limit cycle is no longer at the origin of the quadrature space.
-In order to see the connection between two characterizations, consider one of the displacements, say $x(t)$.
-To keep the argument clear, we indulge in abuse of notation and ignore complex conjugation terms to write $x(t)=a(t)e^{i\omega t}$.
-Now, since for a limit cycle $a(t)$ is periodic, one may write it as a Fourier series,